 “Consider contacting a Realtor for their input who can be neutral and give you fair and honest answers, and one who has experience selling for divorcing couples, as well,” Tayne said.
 “While nobody wants to leave money on the table, some couples wish to part ways as quickly as possible after a divorce and don’t want to wait for their share of the home’s selling price.”

 The cost of having reputable and responsible representation isn’t cheap.
 In 2019, nearly 70% of people who hired a divorce attorney paid the attorney at least $200 an hour, and the average cost of a divorce in which attorneys handle everything was $12,900, according to a survey conducted by legal site Nolo.com.

-Though costs of divorce are often high, there are lots of inexpensive and sometimes free resources—if you qualify.
+Although costs of divorce are often high, there are a lot of inexpensive and sometimes free resources—if you qualify.
 Contact Legal Aid in your county to find out if a pro bono attorney can work for you.

 “You may be able to get a court-appointed attorney if custody [or] visitation issues are included in your divorce and you truly have a limited income,” Tayne said.
 “If you don’t qualify for a court-appointed attorney, you may be able to get an order for counsel fees if your spouse carries most of the household income.”